matrivero/ostero/README.md

 # Description #

-Ostero is a finite element code that solves implicitly the equilibrium equation which governs the linear and non-linear mechanics of a deformable body subjected to large deformations.
-In other words, Ostero allows to determine the response of a deformable solid body to an applied load.
+Ostero is a finite element code that solves implicitly the equilibrium equation which governs the linear and non-linear mechanics of a deformable body subjected to external boundary conditions.
+In other words, Ostero allows to determine the response of a deformable solid body to an applied load considering transient or quasi-static scenarios under linear or nonlinear geometrical deformation assumption.

-Ostero intends to be a didactic code, and its main objective is to allow the user to understand the very basic structure of a non-linear mechanics finite elements code and to provide a framework for the beta testing of different models (elastic material models, contact models, fracture, plasticity, etc.).
+Ostero intends to be a didactic code, and its main objective is to allow the user to understand the very basic structure of a non-linear mechanics finite elements code and to provide a framework for the beta testing of different models (elastic material models, contact models, damage, plasticity, etc.).

 Ostero is based on the solidz module of the [Alya code](http://www.bsc.es/alya) and so far it can solve 2D problems using triangles or quadrilateral elements and an isolinear or neo-hookean material model.